-With so many different methods, companies today need thorough research and an experienced partner to find the correct system for their requirements.
-Settling tanks and bag or cartridge-type filtration systems are great for smaller applications.
+With so many different methods of industrial water recovery, companies today need thorough research and an experienced partner to find the correct system for their requirements.
+There is a variety of designs of systems for water recovery that can be used.
+For example, settling tanks and bag or cartridge-type filtration systems are great for smaller applications.
 For more intensive operations, there are papered filters, centrifugal units, cyclonic-style filtration and ultra-filtration systems.

 For the most demanding requirements when it comes to re-use and ppm, there is reverse-osmosis mechanical vapor recondensing or steam water recovery.

 This process of water recovery goes from gravity bed/bag type systems to benenite clay processing units and that meets local sewer discharge needs, an excellent choice for recycling, compact design and a separation system.
 Once the clay hardens it can be used for simple disposal because it will pass the Toxicity Characteristic Leaching Procedure (TCLP).

 Batch sizes from 65 gallons to 500 gallons

 Ultrafiltration (UF) is the removal of oils and solids with membrane technology.

 How it works: